TrystanLea/blog/pages/en/wales.md

 - 13 projects at the initial feasibility & consultation stage, totalling 1.1 GW (2.9 TWh/yr @ 30% CF)
 - 26 projects in the Renewable Energy Planning Database at various stages in the planning system, totalling 0.6 GW (1.6 TWh/yr @ 30% CF)

 *Note: Only 2 projects out of 39 are currently under construction, 9 have were granted planning permission more than 5 years ago.
-It would be good to evaluate in a bit more detail the likelyhood of completion for each project and monitor the status of these projects over time.
+It would be good to evaluate in a bit more detail the likely-hood of completion for each project and monitor the status of these projects over time.
 It may be that many listed are not built, while others not yet listed end up completing faster.*

 Wales's proportional share of the ZeroCarbonBritain national target for Onshore wind would be 1.38 GW (3.53 TWh/yr).
-A proportional share here may not be the correct allocation of course given our better wind resource.
+A proportional share here may not be the correct allocation of course given our much better wind resource in Wales than England.
 We may want to generate proportionally more from Onshore wind given our good resource.
 The combined capacity of existing onshore wind 1.273 GW (3.070 TWh) and identified projects 1.7 GW (4.5 TWh/yr) could take us to a total of 3.0 GW (7.6 TWh/yr).

-In generation output terms the combination of planned onshore and offshore wind projects could provide 22.4 TWh/yr of generation, enough to take us from our current 20% all the way to 79% of the lower demand renewable electricity supply requirement, or 48% of the higher demand target.
+In generation output terms the combination of planned onshore and offshore wind projects could provide an additional 22.4 TWh/yr of generation above our existing 7.3 TWh/yr of generation, enough to take us from our current 20% all the way to 79% of the lower demand renewable electricity supply requirement, or 48% of the higher demand target.

-*Remainder: Low demand 10.7 - 4.5 = 6.2, High demand 29.1 - 4.5 = 24.6 TWh/yr*

 **Solar PV**